-Also, if dead limbs are left, they will affect the overall health of the tree as rot can set in and spread to healthy areas.
-As a tree grows it is completely natural for it to produce a small amount of dead and dying wood.
-The general process of “dead wooding” is to remove the dead, dying and diseased branches throughout to the crown.
+Also, if dead limbs are left, they will affect the tree's overall health as rot can set in and spread to healthy areas.
+As a tree grows, it is completely natural for it to produce a small amount of dead and dying wood.
+The general process of “dead wooding” is to remove the dead, dying and diseased branches throughout the crown.

 The simple purpose of this is to make what’s known as the impact area (directly beneath the canopy of the trees) a safer environment to be in, so there is no chance of any limb falling from the tree’s canopy.